When Is Inductive Inference Possible?: Introduction

+Due to the shared spirit of sequential decision-making between classic online learning theory \cite{littlestone1988learning} and inductive inference \cite{solomonoff1964formal}, we seek to cast the problem of inductive inference within the online learning paradigm, which can handle uncountable-sized and agnostic hypothesis classes.
+The challenge is that traditional online learning theory itself does not fully capture the nuances of inductive inference, for its focus on an adaptive adversary and worst-case uniform error bounds.

+To bridge the gap between inductive inference and online learning, we propose a new framework termed non-uniform online learning to bypass these differences.
+Different from classic online learning, this setting considers an oblivious choice of the ground-truth hypothesis (Nature can't change her mind on the choice of $h^*$) and non-uniform guarantees (error bound can vary for different $h^*$).
+It can be seen as a natural generalization of the non-uniform PAC learning notion \cite{benedek1988nonuniform} to the online setting.
+The comparison between the protocols of classic and non-uniform online learning is made below.

-In the realizable setting, where $h^*$ lies in some hypothesis class $\mathcal{H}$ known to Learner, we show that Learner is guaranteed to make a finite number of errors depending on $h^*$, if and only if $\mathcal{H}$ is a countable union of hypothesis classes with finite Littlestone dimensions.
-In addition, such characterization holds for both the adaptive case where no assumption is made on how Nature generates $x_t$, and the stochastic case where $x_t$ are iid samples from a distribution predetermined by Nature.
-In addition, for the weaker criteria of consistency which merely demands a finite error bound, we provide a necessary condition which we conjecture to be tight.
+In the realizable setting, non-uniform online learning is indeed \textbf{equivalent to inductive inference}, containing previous results as special cases.
+We show that Learner can achieve a finite error bound dependent on $h^*$, if and only if $\mathcal{H}$ is a countable union of hypothesis classes with finite Littlestone dimensions.
+Furthermore, for the weaker criterion of consistency which only requires a (non-hypothesis-wise) finite error bound, we obtain a necessary condition that we conjecture to be tight.